biocommons/anyvar/README.md

 	git clone https://github.com/biocommons/anyvar
 	cd anyvar
 	```
 2. If desired, create/start a database for AnyVar to use.
-See [Setting up Dependencies](#setting-up-dependencies) for detailed instructions on how to set up a database
+See [Optional Dependencies - Databases](#optional-dependencies---databases) for detailed instructions on how to set up a database.
+Otherwise, set the `ANYVAR_STORAGE_URI` environment variable to `null` to use AnyVar without a database.

 3. **Configure required dependencies:**